DannyBen/runfile/README.md

 Runfile - If Rake and Docopt had a baby
 =======================================

-An easy way to create project specific command line utilities
+A beautiful command line application framework.
+Rake-inspired, Docopt inside.

 ## Wait, What?